-1. That the Audit Committee approve the accounting policies to be used in the preparation of the accounts.
+- 1. That the Audit & Risk Committee considers and notes the accounting policies to be used in the preparation of the accounts. - 2.
+That Audit & Risk Committee note the proposed new national publication deadlines for the Statement of Accounts and their Audit.